ajay9634/Ajay-prefix/README.md

 if you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...

-# Link of Ajay prefix v10.12
+# Link of Ajay prefix v10.12 hotfix

 Ajay prefix is available in this Release section.